 Although Yucata favours function over form, it does include the ability to chat during games and has a ranking system that allows players to work their way up a series of levels.
 The most useful feature is the ability to watch replays of past games, letting you analyse your moves and your opponents’ strategies to help improve your play in the future matches.

 - Cost: Free, with premium subscriptions available

 - Best for: Official versions of board games, playing in a browser

 Tabletopia splits the difference between the completely open sandbox of Tabletop Simulator and the convenience and affordability of playing board games online in web browsers like BoardGameArena and Yucata.

 Like Tabletop Simulator, you play different board games in a 3D environment, with the ability to drag cards and components around the virtual table.
 Where Tabletop Simulator is much more open-ended with thousands of user-made mods, Tabletopia sticks to official digital versions made by the developers of the original board games.
 (Whereas Tabletop Simulator’s non-official mods sometimes fall into a more grey area.)

-Games on Tabletopia include some of the best board games of the last few years, including strategy hit Scythe, party board game Secret Hitler and co-op board game Burgle Bros., as well as brand new releases such as Wingspan and Tapestry and older classics - Survive: Escape from Atlantis is one such highlight.
+Games on Tabletopia include some of the best board games of the last few years, including strategy hit Scythe, party game Secret Hitler and co-op game Burgle Bros., as well as brand new releases such as Wingspan and Tapestry and older classics - Survive: Escape from Atlantis is one such highlight.
 A number of upcoming board games are available to play before their full release, too.

 You can play two board games online with friends at the same time on Tabletopia without paying a penny.
 There are monthly subscription tiers that let you play more sessions at the same time and access premium board games in addition to the free library.